raeldc/kojo-klibrary/README.md

 The Naming Convention
 ---------------------

 A Class is usually named `ComExtensionName_ClassDirectory_Class` or `ComExtensionName_Admin_ClassDirectory_Class`.
-The first 3 letters can be `com`, `mod`, `plugin`.
+The first 3 letters can be `com`, `mod`, `plg`.
-This is to indicate the type of extension.
+This is to indicate the type of Joomla extension you are calling.
 After the extension type prefix is the extension name.

 *	So `ComExtensionName_ClassDirectory_Class` will mean that the file where this class is located is at `/components/com_extensionname/classes/classdirectory/class.php`.
 *	`ComExtensionName_Admin_Class` loads `/administrator/components/com_extensionname/classes/class.php`.